Measurement of Branching Fractions of $J/\psi$ and $\psi(3686)$ decays to $\Sigma^{+}$ and $\overline{\Sigma}^-$: Introduction

-Although a large fraction of exclusive decay channels follow the rule approximately, significant violation was first observed in the $\rho \pi$ channel.
-The ratio of $\mathcal{B}(\psi(3686) \to \rho \pi)$ to $\mathcal{B}(J/\psi \to \rho \pi)$ is much smaller~\cite{pdg, Ablikim:2012dx} than the pQCD prediction, and this is called the ``$\rho\pi$'' puzzle.
+Although a large fraction of exclusive decay channels follow the rule approximately, significant violation was first observed in the $\rho \pi$ channel~\cite{Franklin:1983ve}.
+The ratio of $\mathcal{B}(\psi(3686) \to \rho \pi)$ to $\mathcal{B}(J/\psi \to \rho \pi)$ is much smaller than the pQCD prediction, and this is called the ``$\rho\pi$'' puzzle.
+To understand the ``$\rho\pi$'' puzzle, the theoretical and experimental efforts have been made: amongst the suggested solutions are $J/\psi$-glueball admixture scheme, Instrinsic-charm-component scheme, Squential-fragmentation model, Exponential-form-factor model, S-D wave mixing scheme, Final state interaction scheme and so on~\cite{Ref:review}.
+But there are no satisfactory explanations for all existing experimental results.
 Tests of the $12\%$ rule using the baryonic decay modes may be helpful in understanding the $\rho \pi$ puzzle.
-With CLEO data~\cite{Pedlar:2005px, Dobbs:2014ifa, Dobbs:2017hyd}, the branching fraction of $\psi(3686) \rightarrow \Sigma^{+} \overline{\Sigma}^{-}$ was determined to be $(2.32 \pm 0.12) \times 10^{-4}$.
+With CLEO data~\cite{Pedlar:2005px, Dobbs:2017hyd}, the branching fraction of $\psi(3686) \rightarrow \Sigma^{+} \overline{\Sigma}^{-}$ was determined to be $(2.32 \pm 0.12) \times 10^{-4}$.
 The BESIII experiment, having collected the largest sample of $\psi(3686)$ events, gives the opportunity to improve the precision of this branching fraction and test the $12\%$ rule.

-In this paper we report, with improved precision, the branching fraction measurements of $\jtoss$ and $\ptoss$ based on $1310.6\times10^{6}$ $J/\psi$ and $447.5\times10^{6}$ $\psi(3686)$ events collected with the BESIII detector at the BEPCII collider during 2009 and 2012.
+In this paper we report, with improved precision, the branching fraction measurements of $\jtoss$ and $\ptoss$ based on $1310.6\times10^{6}$ $J/\psi$ and $448.1\times10^{6}$ $\psi(3686)$ events collected with the BESIII detector at the BEPCII collider during 2009 and 2012.